Shivi-HACK/Shivi-HACK/README.md

 - 👋 Hi, I’m @Shivi Srivastava
 - 👀 I’m interested in  Web Development or Programming
-- 🌱 I’m currently working on Javascript
+- 🌱 I’m currently working on Javascript and Java
 - 💞️ I’m looking to collaborate on Project based on frontend development
 - 📫 How to reach me : https://www.linkedin.com/in/shivi-srivastava-719217217